Submerged/logitech_interview/README.md

 ### How to run
 This question uses a maven-based project that was written and tested in NetBeans 11.1 with Java 12.
 I make use of some Java 8+ concepts like Lambda functions and stream().

-The pom.xml file is included which encapsulates and dependencies.
+The pom.xml file is included which encapsulates the dependencies.

 The Launch.java file contains our main method and runs a simple and a more complex example of the problem being solved.
 ### Approach